jtojnar/python-waterloo/README.md

 ### Basic Usage

-After we parse the docstrings and prepare the type comments (and imports of mentioned types), the resulting modifications to the files are performed by [Bowler](https://pybowler.io/).
-This tool provides a few nice features such as an optional interactive "diff" interface (or just preview diffs without writing changes yet as a "dry run").
+After we parse the docstrings and prepare the type comments (and imports of mentioned types), the resulting modifications to the files are performed by [Bowler](https://pybowler.io/) (Python refactoring tool by Facebook).
+Bowler provides a few nice features such as an optional interactive "diff" interface (or just preview diffs without writing changes yet as a "dry run").

 In short you can...
 ```